JoseAyobami/book/README.md

 #  Note
 ```
-For the admin, i created an endpoint to create an admin user
+For the admin, i made an endpoint to create an admin user
 ```

 ## Environment Variables